 Instructions

-- Bake 50–60 minutes or until a toothpick inserted in the center comes out clean.
+- Bake for 50-60 minutes, rotating pan halfway through.
+Bread is done when a toothpick inserted in the center comes out clean.

 Notes